We waste our time waiting for the ideal path to appear. But it never does. Because we forget that paths are made by walking, not waiting.

 “That Advice Saved My Life”

-When he walked into my dorm room on the verge of tears that day, I told him about her, and how she lives her life.
+When he walked into my dorm room on the verge of tears that day twenty years ago, I told him about her and how she lives her life.

 And although we don’t talk nearly as much as we used to, I received an email from him last night out of the blue.
-It was a cheerful email about the computer software company he started a couple years ago.
-As it turns out, he just landed his first six-figure contract.
+It was a cheerful email about the computer software company he started ten years ago.
+As it turns out, he just landed his first seven-figure contract.

 In the P.S. section of the email, he wrote: “Do you remember that story you told me back in our college days about the girl who played soccer and focused like a boss on her top priorities?
 Thank you.
 That advice saved my life.”